plhsu19/anime-spotlight/README.md

 ## Technologies

 - **Next.js**: A React framework for server-side rendering and static site generation.
-- **Material-UI**: A React UI framework for implementing Google's Material Design.
+- **Material-UI**: A React component library for implementing Google's Material Design.
 - **Joi**: A powerful schema description language and validator for JavaScript objects.

 ## Contributions